Yahya ibn Umar al-Lamtuni: Almoravid emir

 Fired up by religious fervor, in the early 1050s, the Lamtuna launched a series of campaigns against the neighboring tribes to persuade them - by force if need be - to join the new Sanhaja union.
 Under Yahya's leadership, the Lamtuna armies successfully brought the other Sanhaja desert tribes - the Massufa, the Banu Warith and even the wary Gudala - over to the new "cause".
 Once united, the Almoravids set about seizing the old trans-Saharan routes and stations.
 But their rivals were not about to cede control so readily.
 The Zenata Maghrawa rulers of Sijilmassa pulled on their connections and clients in the desert to spoil the Almoravid efforts to unite the Sanhaja.
 After various entanglements with client armies, Yahya soon determined that the best strategy was to strike the troublemaker behind the troublemakers.
 In 1054 (or 1055), Yahya led his desert Sanhaja armies against Sijilmassa, defeated the Maghrawa lord and captured the city.
 The fall of opulent and powerful Sijilmassa to a makeshift army of rustic desert puritans was unexpected and shocked many contemporaries.

 With Sijilmassa apparently under control, Yahya turned his army south and headed against the Ghana empire.
 The Almoravids seized the critical citadel of Awdaghost on the southern end of the trans-Saharan route.
 But news soon arrived that the Zenata had recovered Sijilmassa and expelled the Almoravid garrison.
 Yahya determined on a forced march back north to recover the city, but the Godala suddenly decided to call it quits, and broke away from the Almoravid coalition.
 This presented Yahya with the troubling prospect of a hostile force to his rear if he pressed on north.
 In a fateful decision, the Almoravids decided to partition their forces - Yahya would lead a campaign against the lands of the Gudala (littoral Mauritania) and drag them back by force into the union, while instructing his brother Abu Bakr to take a holding force north and keep the Zenata of Sijilmassa in check.

 Battle of Tabfarilla

 Yahya headed as far as the Almoravid frontier fortress of Azuggi, in the Adrar Plateau of central Mauritania.
-Feeling he had insufficient forces to take on the Godala by himself, Yahya called upon his new ally, the king War Jabi of Takrur, for assistance (Takrur, a black African kingdom on the Senegal River, had allied with the Almoravids during the attack on Ghana).
-War Jabi dispatched a large Takruri force under his own son, Labi, to join up with Yahya in the Adrar, but the Gudala struck first.
+Feeling he had insufficient forces to take on the Godala by himself, Yahya called upon his new ally, the king of Takrur, for assistance (Takrur, a kingdom on the Senegal River, had allied with the Almoravids during the attack on Ghana).
+A large Takruri force under Labi came to join up with Yahya in the Adrar, but the Gudala struck first.
 Before the Takruri force managed to reach him, the Godala army bore down on Azuggi, trapping Yahya's smaller force and forcing a pitched battle.
 The Godala destroyed the Almoravid army at the Battle of Tabfarilla in March–April 1056.
 Yahya ibn Umar was killed in the field of battle.